tobimensch/cli2man/README.md

 ### Handling sections

-Currently cli2man doesn't try to find more than one options section on it's own (it's searching for "options" and "optional arguments"), so if you have a differently named option section or you have multiple option sections you want to do something like this:
+Currently cli2man doesn't try to find more than one options section on its own (it's searching for "options" and "optional arguments"), so if you have a differently named option section or you have multiple option sections you want to do something like this: